 You also make money for the ad just being displayed (without anyone clicking an ad) but the reward is very nominal.

 The site has to receive a lot of traffic before you make any real money with AdSense.
 Still, it’s another way to monetize your blog.

 The good thing about AdSense is that the reader doesn’t actually have to buy anything.
 The bad thing is that Google decides which ads get displayed.

 AdSense Screws Up the Look and Feel of Your Site

 In my opinion, most Google ads are ugly as shit.
 They really screw up the design and flow of your site.

-That’s the only Google ad you’ll find on this site.
+I took all the Google ads off of this site except for one in the sidebar.
+That’s the only Google ad you’ll find here.
 I just don’t like them.